 Tapas, Pinchos, Pintxos and Montaditos

-Unfortunately, the days of free tapas are almost completely over in Spain.
-Nowadays, the free bread-based tapas I remember from my earlier Spanish forays have been mostly replaced by charcuterie slices or small cooked plates; and the vast majority costs money.
+The days of free tapas are almost completely over in Spain.
+Nowadays, the free, simple, bread based tapas I remember from my very early Spanish forays (circa 1960s) have been mostly replaced by charcuterie on crusty baguette slices or small cooked plates; and the vast majority costs money.

-Tapas may be cold (such as mixed olives, cheese wedges or jamón and sausage slices or raw fish) or hot (such as ‘albóndigas’ which are small meatballs in sauce or ‘gambas al ajillo’, fresh prawns in sizzling olive oil with garlic and chili peppers).
-In most bars of the larger towns in Spain, tapas have evolved into sophisticated regional cuisine.
+Tapas may be cold such as mixed olives and pickled vegetables, cheese wedges or jamón and sausage slices or pickled fish on bread or hot such as “albóndigas” (small meatballs in sauce) or “gambas al ajillo” (cooked prawns in sizzling olive oil with lots of garlic and chili peppers).
+In most bars and tascas of the larger towns in Spain, tapas have evolved into sophisticated regional cuisine.

 A pincho has a toothpick speared through it.
 The toothpick is used to keep whatever the snack is made of from falling off the slice of bread and to keep track of the number of tapas the customer has eaten.
 Differently priced pinchos have toothpicks of different sizes or color.
 With the exception of large cities (Madrid, Zaragoza, Seville etc.) tapas are avoided at lunch.
 It’s more of a late afternoon or evening tidbit shared with friends while having a glass of wine or beer; in the larger cities tapas replacing a quick lunch are generally acceptable.
 In the Basque countryside, Catalonia, Andalucía and Navarra tapas are regarded as the underpinnings of local culture and social interaction.
 It is very common for a bar or small local restaurant to offer 8 to 15 different excellent tapas on top of the bar; otherwise the establishment would not survive for long.

-In the Basque Country, you are served 'pintxos'; it is never written 'pinchos' and they are never called 'tapas'.
-You always pay for your pintxos.
-In Salamanca, in most bars, you are served ‘pinchos’.
-They are almost always a piece of meat or cheese or pickled fish and nowadays even something more elaborate, skewered with a toothpick and served on a piece of bread.
-However, here sometimes they might be free, one for each glass of wine you drink.
-In Granada and some other nearby cities as well as in some bars in Madrid, a small portion of food, whether served on bread or not, is a ‘tapa’.
-It is not free.
-‘Piparras’ are a kind of pincho that consist of pickled items like olives, garlic cloves, baby onions, cornichons, chilies and pieces of pimentón mounted together on a toothpick without bread; sometimes they include a pickled white anchovy.
-In Murcia and the capital city of Madrid, a pickled white sardine (boquerón) and a salt-cured dark anchovy (anchoa) on a piece of white bread are called ‘matrimonio’ i.e. marriage; and you will find them served on many bars.
-In Seville and other parts of Andalusia all small portions are called 'tapas'.
-They are not free; neither are ‘montaditos’ the Catalan name for a tapa made of something in a piece of bread-roll the size of a tapa.
+“Piparras” are a kind of pincho that consist of pickled items like olives, garlic cloves, baby onions, cornichons and pieces of pimentón mounted together on a toothpick without bread; sometimes they include a pickled white anchovy.
+In Murcia and the capital city of Madrid, a vinegar pickled white anchovy (boquerón) and a salt-cured dark anchovy (anchoa) on a piece of square white bread are called matrimonio i.e. marriage; and you will find them served in many bars.
+In Seville and other parts of Andalusia all small portions are called tapas.
+They are not free; neither are “montaditos” the Catalan name for a tapa made of something on or in a piece of breadroll the size of a tapa.
 The montadito is a tradition that predates even the sandwich, all the way back to the fifteenth century.
-In most cities, portions large enough to share with at least another person or two are called ‘ración’.
-There is also 'media ración' which is smaller than a ración but larger than just a tapa.
+In most cities, plated portions large enough to share with at least another person or two are called “ración”.
+There is also “media ración” which is smaller than a ración but larger than just a tapa.